redis/hiredis-node/README.md

 hiredis-node works out of the box with Matt Ranney's [node_redis][node_redis].
-The latter has an optional dependency on hiredis-node, so maybe you're already using it but just didn't know yet.
+The latter has an optional dependency on hiredis-node, so maybe you're already using it without knowing.

 Alternatively, you can use it directly: